Investigation of the concurrent effects of ALP-photon and ALP-electron couplings in Collider and Beam Dump Searches: Status of ALP searches at colliders and beamdump experiments

 In addition, we present the UV model preferred parameter spaces in figure~\ref{fig:gaegaA4subplotsbeamdumpE137} to compare with the bean dump limits.
-The UV model preferred region which survives existing constraints can be classified into two categories.
+The UV model preferred region, which survives existing constraints can be classified into two categories.
 The first category is that the concurrence of both two couplings could relax large coupling regions.
-Taking $m_a = 0.005$ GeV as an example, in the single coupling scenario, the parameter space about $10^{-5} < |g^{\text{eff}}_{a\gamma\gamma}| < 10^{-0.5}$ GeV$^{-1}$ or $10^{-4.5} < |g^{\text{eff}}_{a\bar{e}e} |< 10^{0}$ GeV$^{-1}$ are fully excluded separately.
+Taking $m_a = 0.005$ GeV as an example, in a single coupling scenario, the parameter space about $10^{-5} < |g^{\text{eff}}_{a\gamma\gamma}| < 10^{-0.5}$ GeV$^{-1}$ or $10^{-4.5} < |g^{\text{eff}}_{a\bar{e}e} |< 10^{0}$ GeV$^{-1}$ are fully excluded separately.
 However, the concurrence of both couplings makes the parameter space open when both couplings are large.
 The reason is that the number of events $N_a$ is affected by the lifetime of the ALP as before.
 When $|g^{\text{eff}}_{a\bar{e}e}|$ increases, the decay length of ALP ($l_a$) will decrease, causing a decrease in the $e^{-L_{\text{sh}}/l_a}$ term and thus decrease in $N_a$.
 The same applies to the relationship between $|g^{\text{eff}}_{a\gamma\gamma}|$ and $l_a$.
 Therefore, in the concurrence scenario, the upper-right region of the parameter space is opened.
 There are some modifications in the cross-section, but generally, it can not compete with the effects of lifetime decrease.
-For the UV models, the constraints on both KSVZ and DFSZ-like models are significantly relaxed as shown in figure~\ref{fig:gaegaA4subplotsbeamdumpE137}.
-The second category of parameter space is the left bottom corner in figure~\ref{fig:gaegaA4subplotsbeamdumpE137} for all $m_a$ (e.g., $|g^{\text{eff}}_{a\bar{e}e}| < 10^{-4.5} $ GeV$^{-1}$ and $|g^{\text{eff}}_{a\gamma\gamma}| < 10^{-6}$ GeV$^{-1}$ in $m_a=0.02$ GeV plane.).
-The statistical bounds are satisfied when the coupling values are small enough in these corners, leading to a small $N_a$.
-As $m_a$ increases, one can see that the excluded regions shifted to the left-bottom corner, because a mild increase of $m_a$ leads to an increase of $N_a$.
-One important factor is that the physical decay volume is fixed which requires a fixed decay length $l_a$.
-When $m_a$ becomes large, $l_a$ becomes small.
-To compensate this change, the couplings should be smaller to keep $l_a$ unchanged.
-When couplings are changed, the cross-sections are modified as well but its effect is quadratic.
-Therefore, the shift is a complex combination of the change in cross-sections and lifetime.